 The brain is the most complex and important organ in the human body.
 As part of the nervous system, it manages and coordinates all of our body’s functions.
-The brain controls our emotions, vision, thought, respiration, memory, touch, motor skills, body temperature, hunger, and even our feelings.
+The brain controls our emotions, vision, thought, respiration, memory, touch, motor skills, body temperature, and hunger.

 Read on to know how the brain works and some intriguing facts about this organ.